 You will be encouraged to publish the results of your research in a peer-reviewed journal and will be required to present the results of your research at the Midwest Pharmacy Residents Conference.
 You will have time devoted specifically to your research project during the academic year.

 All residents are required to complete a medication use evaluation (MUE) during the residency year.
 The goal of the MUE is to develop a systematic process designed to determine and maintain the appropriate and effective use of medications.
 A mentor will be assigned to help you with the MUE project.

 Mayo Clinic and the Department of Pharmacy Services focus significant time and resources on quality improvement education and training.
 The Quality Academy at Mayo Clinic provides a broad-based quality management curriculum.
 Web-based or live team courses on quality improvement methodologies are offered to all residents to supplement their learning experience.

 PGY-1 residents are required to attend the American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting and the Midwest Pharmacy Residents Conference.
-Additional meetings are based on the discretion of the residency program director and available funds.
+Additional meetings are based on the discretion of the residency program and available funds.
 Typically, residents are allotted a maximum of 10 professional travel days a year.